kizitojoel/odin-restaurant/README.md

 ![Image of my website](./website-image.png)

 ## Stage 1 | Webpack setup and template development
-I ran npm init to initailise the package.json folder and keep track of the installed packages I edited the basic layout of my webpage and downloaded different fonts and backgrounds and tried them out
+I ran npm init to initailise the package.json folder and keep track of the installed packages.
+I edited the basic layout of my webpage and downloaded different fonts and backgrounds and tried them out.

 ![Image of my directory Setup](./folder-setup.png)